ARLArena: A Unified Framework for Stable Agentic Reinforcement Learning: Problem Formulation

 According to Equation~\ref{eq:our_eq}, the policy gradient formulation for agentic LLMs can be decomposed into four key research dimensions: {Loss Aggregation}, {Importance Sampling (IS) clipping}, {Trajectory Filtering and Resampling}, {and}{ Advantage Design}.
 To study each dimension in isolation, we analyze the batch-level loss objective without loss of generality.
 We summarize mainstream PO algorithms across the different design dimensions of the policy gradient in Table~\ref{tab:methods}.

-\paragraph{{Loss Aggregation}.} In practice, we approximate the loss objective using different loss aggregation schemes. {\theta_{\mathrm{old}}}
+\paragraph{{Loss Aggregation}.} In practice, we approximate the loss objective using different loss aggregation schemes. {\theta_{\mathrm{old}}} {

-where $\ell_{i,t}(\theta):= \min\!\big(w_{i,t}(\theta)\, A_i,\; \mathrm{clip}\big(w_{i,t}(\theta),\,1-\varepsilon,\,1+\varepsilon\big)\, A_i\big)$. $N$ denotes the total number of decomposed turns over trajectories. $A_i$ denotes the advantage of sequence $y^{(i)}$, and $w_{i,t}(\theta)$ is the importance sampling ratio at token $t$ of sequence $y^{(i)}$.
+} where $\ell_{i,t}(\theta):= \min\!\big(w_{i,t}(\theta)\, A_i,\; \mathrm{clip}\big(w_{i,t}(\theta),\,1-\varepsilon,\,1+\varepsilon\big)\, A_i\big)$. $N$ denotes the total number of decomposed turns over trajectories. $A_i$ denotes the advantage of sequence $y^{(i)}$, and $w_{i,t}(\theta)$ is the importance sampling ratio at token $t$ of sequence $y^{(i)}$.
 Seq-mean-token-mean weights each token by the inverse of its trajectory length, biasing optimization toward shorter trajectories and potentially introducing response-level length bias.
 Token-mean assigns equal weight to all unmasked tokens in the batch.
 Additional aggregation strategies are provided in the Appendix~\ref{app:loss-aggregation}.

 \paragraph{{IS Clipping}.} Clipping methods constrain the magnitude of policy updates by limiting the change in action probabilities relative to the old policy.
 By constraining the deviation between the new and old policies within a bounded range, clipping mitigates performance degradation and instability caused by excessively large policy updates.
-The loss objective is formulated as follows:

-Within the GRPO~\citep{guo2025deepseek} framework, several clipping variants are considered, including CISPO~\citep{MiniMax-M1}, SAPO~\citep{gao2025soft}, and GSPO~\citep{zheng2025group}.
+The loss objective is formulated as follows: Within the GRPO~\citep{guo2025deepseek} framework, several clipping variants are considered, including CISPO~\citep{MiniMax-M1}, SAPO~\citep{gao2025soft}, and GSPO~\citep{zheng2025group}.
 CISPO employs a stop-gradient mechanism to avoid hard clipping of out-of-bounds tokens while preserving their gradient information.
 SAPO adopts a soft-clipping strategy, in which excessively large ratios are smoothly attenuated rather than truncated.
 GSPO performs clipping by using the sequence-level importance ratio as the clipping criterion.
-Detailed formulations of these variants are provided in Table~\ref{tab:methods} and further introduced in Appendix~\ref{app:is-clipping}.
+Detailed formulations of these variants are provided in Table~\ref{tab:methods} and Appendix~\ref{app:is-clipping}.

 \paragraph{{Trajectory Filtering and Resampling.}} Dynamic sampling addresses inefficiency caused by zero-gradient trajectories in long-horizon agent training~\citep{DAPO}.

 Here, $a$ denotes the ground-truth task completion target, and equivalence is determined by whether the agent successfully completes the task.
 It adaptively filters out trajectories whose sampled output groups receive identical rewards (e.g., all correct or all incorrect) and resamples additional trajectories to increase the proportion of samples with informative gradient signals.